-Sarah Wieselthier is an associate in the firm's New Jersey office.
-Her practice includes counseling and defending employers in all areas of labor and employment law.
+Sarah Wieselthier is an associate in the firm’s New Jersey office.
+Her practice focuses on counseling and defending employers in all areas of labor and employment law.

 Honors & Leadership

 - Awarded the Citation of Excellence in Labor and Employment Law, Maurice A. Deane School of Law at Hofstra University

 - Family Medical Leave and the New Jersey Family Leave ActNew Jersey Association of Independent Schools (NJAIS) Finance Officer Conference5.4.17